anirudhlakkaraju/cs4_benchmark/README.md

 Evaluating the creativity of large language models (LLMs) in story writing is challenging since generated stories may resemble existing narratives in the models' training data.
 To address this, we introduce **CS4** (**C**omparing the **S**kill of
 **C**reating **S**tories by **C**ontrolling the **S**ynthesized **C**onstraint **S**pecificity), a benchmark dataset with prompts of varying specificity.
 By increasing prompt constraints, we prevent models from reproducing known stories, indirectly assessing their creativity.

-Our experiments on models like **LLaMA**, **Gemma**, and **Mistral** show the difficulty LLMs face in balancing constraint satisfaction and narrative coherence, especially with highly specific prompts.
+Our experiments on models like **Llama**, **Gemma**, and **Mistral** show the difficulty LLMs face in balancing constraint satisfaction and narrative coherence, especially with highly specific prompts.
 We also demonstrate that **Learning from Human Feedback (LHF)**, tested with **OLMo**, improves story selection but has limited impact on generating genuinely creative stories.

-The datset can be found [here](https://anonymous.4open.science/r/CS-4-278F/README.md).
 ## Table of Contents
 - [Project Overview](/project-overview)
 - [Installation](#installation)